Ed94/SectoredLang/Docs/Platform Toolchain.md

 Generalized set of features are group into layers from layer 0 to layer 4.
 With an extra sub-layer called "0.OS" for the 0th layer but ommiting features ussually handled by a OS kernel.
 <br />
-*Optional, can practically skip but just making layer X in C or Forth, don't even need the ltp directors*
+*Optional, can practically skip but just making layer X in C or Forth, don't even need the LP directors*
 Layer Bootstrap &nbsp; &nbsp; &nbsp; Bootstrap target to build layer 0
 <br />